nightschuy/nightschuy/README.md

 - 👋 Hi, I’m @nightschuy
 - 👀 I’m interested in graphic design, website development, and world domination.
-- 🌱 I’m currently learning new javascript skills.
+- 🌱 I’m currently learning new svelte skills.
-- 💞️ I’m looking to collaborate on upcoming web applications and other design projects.
-- 📫 How to reach me : visit my website ~ https://schuylerhample.com/
+- 📫 How to reach me : visit my website ~ https://schuy.xyz

 <!---
 nightschuy/nightschuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.